Guru Gobind Singh Medical College: Education

 In addition to MBBS, this institute also offers post-graduation courses of MD, MS in the specializations of Medicine, Community Medicine, Forensic Medicine, Surgery, Pediatrics, Respiratory Medicine, Ophthalmology, Dermatology, Immuno-Haematology, Blood Transfusion, Pharmacology, Pathology, Microbiology, Biochemistry, Physiology, Anatomy, Anesthesiology, Psychiatry, Orthopedics, Venerology & Leprosy, Radiotherapy and Otorhinolaryngology.
 Courses are taught for both theory and practical training.

 Medical care facilities

 Hospital has 1000 beds for in-patients admission.
 There are various OPD's, which remains open on weekdays from 8:00 am to 2:30 pm.
 OPD's are available for General Medicine, Pediatrics, Obstetrics & Gynaecology, Orthopedics, Diet, ENT, Ophthalmology, Neurology and Cancer.

 Critical care facility

 The college has critical care facilities for the patients of the neighboring area.
 A Surgical and Neuro-surgical critical care unit with beds was created in year 2009.
 Currently there is a 60 bedded critical care unit in the hospital as per details below:

-All these units are equipped with state of the art beds, monitors and ventilators and other supportive equipment to provide critical care to patients.
+All these units are equipped with beds, monitors and ventilators and other supportive equipment to provide critical care to patients.